IAm-Ky229/CPRE489/README.md

 ### Homework 2

 Homework 2 focused on creating a basic throughput tester for a network.
-The client will keep sending more and more data to the server until the server can't handle it anymore.
-The client then analyzes the number of received packets and uses a formula to deterimne the data throughput from the client to the server.
+The client will keep sending more and more data to the server until the change in throughput is less than 5%.
+The client then analyzes the number of received packets and uses a formula to deterimne the general data throughput from the client to the server.

 ### Lab 2